Density Current Baffles (Stamford Baffles)

 Formed by influent flows entering the clarifier, dense currents race out across the tank above the sludge blanket effectively disturbing lighter solids on top.
-Left unchecked, currents collect those solids and deposit them over the weir into the effluent stream, thereby “short circuiting” the clarification process and reducing hydraulic capacity of the tank.
+Left unchecked, currents collect those solids and deposit them over the weir into the effluent stream, thereby “short-circuiting” the clarification process and reducing the hydraulic capacity of the tank.

 By redirecting density current flows back to the center of the tank, Enduro Density Current Baffles allow flows to decelerate away from the effluent stream and redeposit suspended solids back onto the sludge blanket where they belong.
 Studies demonstrate Density Current Baffles can reduce total suspended solids (TSS) by nearly 40% or more in some cases.
 This is best achieved by:

-- Outboard launders: Locate bottom of baffle halfway between top of sludge blanket and bottom of weir.
+- Outboard launders: Locate the bottom of baffle halfway between the top of sludge blanket and bottom of weir.